rh-chan/LargeFileSorting/java/src/README.md

 - Return empty output file

 Case 2: Input file that fits in memory
-1. For each line in input.txt:
+1. for each line in input.txt:
-2. For each word on the line:
+2. - for each word on the line:
-3.        add each word to a set without duplicates
+3. -- add each word to a set without duplicates
-4. Sort the words in the set and write to output.xt
+4. sort the words in the set and write to output.xt

 Case 3: Input file that does not fit into memory
 1. Divide the file into partitions